-Several times a week we are asked by our clients whether they should put a badge on their law firm’s website or blog.
+We are often asked whether our attorney-members should put a badge on their law firm’s website or blog.
 Typically the badge signifies some type of honor or membership in a group.
 Some of the badges are available for purchase (even though they are “awards”) and others are available for “free.”

 Badges are counterproductive to your law firm’s website’s objectives